paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-syntax.md

 No preview here!
 ```

-☝🏻 This is a pattern that's used quite a bit - creating various `preview` components & then using them in other documents to preview your entire application UI.
+☝🏻 This is a pattern is pretty useful - creating various `preview` components & then using them in other documents to preview your entire application UI.
 They're removed from your application bundle (so long as you don't use them in app code) because of [tree-shaking](https://webpack.js.org/guides/tree-shaking/).

-## Overriding component styles
+### Overriding component styles

 You can override styles in other components assuming that a component exposes an attribute that's bound to `className`.